 A 45-minute flight from Athens and a 35-minute speedboat ride from Ios, Santorini is a spectacular setting where white-washed houses stand against a colorful-cliff backdrop.
-This world-famous Southernmost Cycladic island is the largest of an island group that was formed since antiquity after many volcanic eruptions as a collapsed caldera.
+This world-famous Southernmost Cycladic island is the largest in an island group that was formed in antiquity after many volcanic eruptions as a collapsed caldera.
 With more than 15,000 residents and over 2 million visitors per year, this cosmopolitan tourist destination is included on many traveler bucket lists.
 Partly the victim and the beneficiary of mass tourism, Santorini tries to balance between high-end amenities and traditional infrastructure, in some cases seeming that those aesthetics have stuck to the not-so-stylish 80s.
 Still, the uniqueness of the natural setting makes up for it, especially these dreamy sunsets in caldera-viewing Oia, Imerovigli, and Firostefani that are hugely adored by Asians and not only.
 A pre-wedding, wedding, and honeymoon destination, Santorini carries with it the stamp of a must-visit place.
-We are navigating this reality by suggesting you only the most exclusive places, and the signature ones.
+We are navigating this reality by suggesting to you only the most exclusive places, and the signature ones.
 If you really want to experience luxury, you are recommended to invest a little extra in a nice hotel and gourmet dining options.
 You are encouraged to try some luxurious ‘hyposkapha’ which are cave-style rooms created after digging in the abundant pumice with insulating properties.

 Accommodation in Santorini

 Nobu Hotel Santorini.
-One of the most anticipated openings for Spring 2022, this boutique hotel is the Japanese culinary brand’s first hotel and restaurant in Greece.
+One of the most anticipated openings for Summer 2022, this boutique hotel is the Japanese culinary brand’s first hotel and restaurant in Greece.
 Located on the island’s captivating northeast coast, it houses a signature Nobu restaurant, full-service spa, fitness facility, dual-level infinity pool, and five luxurious pool villas.
 It offers panoramic views of the caldera and the Aegean Sea from its unique clifftop spot in Imerovigli.
 Just a 10-minute drive to Oia and 20 minutes from the airport, the hotel is well-positioned along the Oia-Fira hiking trail.
 Helmed by world-renowned Chef Nobu Matsuhisa, Robert De Niro, and Meir Teper, the Nobu Hotel concept is a curated experience, with every property carrying the uniqueness of its locale.

 Grace.
 Top-choice cliff-edged resort (Auberge Resorts Collection) with the best swimming pools and modern Cycladic décor; its caldera-view suites in Imerovigli are getting fully booked fast.